Alignment complete relational Hoare logics for some and all: The programming language and its ∀∀ relational Hoare logic

-Fig.~\ref{fig:RHL} gives the proof rules of RHL+.
+\autoref{fig:RHL} gives the proof rules of the $\forall\forall$ logic RHL+.
+The $\forall\exists$ logic appears in \autoref{sec:eacomplete}; until then we focus on $\forall\forall$.
 We are not aware of a prior RHL that has been formulated for GCL, but the rules are straightforward adaptations of rules found in prior work.
-Rules such as the same-branch-if rule popular in RHLs~\cite{Benton:popl04,Yang07relsep} are easily derived, as are rules relating different control structures (see Fig.~\ref{fig:derivedRHL} and \refAppendix{Sect.~\ref{sec:derived}}).
+In particular, \rn{rIf} generalizes the standard 4-way if-rule: instead of $2\times 2$ cases there are $i\times j$ where $i$ and $j$ are the number of branches left and right.